SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 ![Network Topology Types](imgs/NetworkTopologyTypes.png)

+## Point-to-point

+-  It's a serial connection.

+- Point-to-point connections are typically used to connect two systems together over a WAN.

 ## Bus Topology

 - There is a main cable and all the devices are connecred to main cable through drop lines.